elliotpark410/E-Commerce-Back-End/README.md

 ## Learning-Points

-* How to use npm mysql2 to generate MySQL queries
+* How to use Sequelize ORM

-* How to use promises and switch statements
+* How to modularize back-end applications

-* How to use SQL statements (SELECT, INSERT, DELETE, UPDATE, JOIN)
+* How to create API routes and models

-* How to use MySQL Workbench as a MySQL graphical user interface
+* How to use MySQL Workbench and Insomnia for testing API routes

 <br>